-Laminates are the most commonly used finishing layer for MDF, plywood, particle board, wooden furniture, wall panels and flooring.
-A composite artificial material, they are made by pressing together thin layers of flat paper and plastic resins.
+The most commonly used finishing layer for MDF, plywood, particle board, wooden furniture, wall panels and flooring are laminates.
+Essentially, a composite artificial material, they are made by pressing together thin layers of flat paper and plastic resins.
 The upper layer is printed with a decorative pattern or color.

-- Compact laminates – These fairly thick laminates are self-supporting and do not need to be glued to any other material.
+- Compact laminates – These fairly thick ones are self-supporting and do not need to be glued to any other material.

-- Post formed laminates – These flexible laminates are thinner than regular laminates.
+- Post formed laminates – These flexible versions are thinner than regular laminates.
 They are used to wrap around tables, columns etc.

 - High-pressure and low-pressure laminates – Differing only in the pressure with which the laminate is applied on a substrate, HPL is usually used with plywood while LPL finds its use with MDF.

 Laminates are available in a wide variety of patterns.
-They are most commonly used to simulate the appearance of solid wood textures and other natural materials.
+If you want to simulate the appearance of solid wood textures and other natural materials, using laminates are your best bet.
 They are also available in bright colors and funky motifs.
-In addition, some brands offer laminates with custom prints as well.

 Although available in an array of finishes, the most common are smooth, medium to high gloss, and matte finishes.
-Textured laminates, which replicate the tactile feel of natural materials, are widely used for furniture and wall finishes.
+Furniture and wall finishes often use textured laminates, which replicate the tactile feel of natural materials.
 Popularly used textures include handscraped, rustic wood, metallic and leather finishes.

 Laminates are commercially available in sheets, panels and boards depending on the type of application.
 The approximate size of sheets available is around 8 feet by 4 feet.
 Wall panels and boards are available as squares or rectangles in different sizes.

-As a wood finishing material, laminates are cheaper than veneers.
+As a wood finishing material, these are cheaper than veneers.
 Laminated wooden flooring is also an inexpensive, eco-friendly alternative to solid hardwood floors.

-Laminated products are easier to maintain and can be made to last with just a few measures.
+Laminated products are easier to maintain and can last with just a few measures.
 Dust your laminated surfaces regularly.
 Clean with a mildly wet cloth and wipe dry with gentle strokes.
 Avoid using abrasive cleaners or steel wool scrubbers.
 Protect the surface from exposure to excess water and sunlight.
+For the proper lowdown, you can check out How to Clean & Maintain Laminate Surfaces.

-Furniture & Wall Panels: Laminated sheets are fixed onto furniture using high-grade adhesives.
+Furniture & Wall Panels: You can also fix laminated sheets onto furniture using high-grade adhesives.
 Chipped or warped laminates on furniture need to be completely stripped off and replaced.
-This is better done by professionals as it requires some finesse.
+It is best to hire professionals for this process as it requires some finesse.

 Hence, to make a laminate purchase take into account all the above factors and your own custom requirements.
 Furthermore, always make sure that laminates used for kitchens, bathrooms and outdoor areas are of the requisite quality to withstand exposure to heat and moisture.